ivan-hc/ArchImage/README.md

 Please, see the [tutorial](#tutorial) to learn more on how to investigate on app's malfunctions.

-5,5.
+### 5,5.
+AUR, whant tu use ChaoticAUR instead?
+The hidden question
 Between question 5 (include all dependencies) and 6 (enable multilib) exists another hidden question

 ![Istantanea_2025-01-12_07-20-18](https://github.com/user-attachments/assets/ab650430-a2da-4663-ae9d-c4d97d3f4103)